-Satijn Panyigay (1988, Nijmegen) is a half Dutch, half Hungarian photographer.
+Satijn Panyigay (b.
+1988, Nijmegen) is a half Dutch, half Hungarian photographer.
 Her work has a clear style and specific themes.
 Panyigay handles subjects like transience, emptiness and solitude.
-She has a fascination for the dark side of life and with her aesthetic eye she shows us there’s also beauty to be found in the grim and dark.
+She has a fascination for the dark side of life and with her aesthetic eye, she shows us there’s also beauty to be found in the grim and dark.

 Her newest series (Living) room shows the living room of a young art collector and his girlfriend.
 A fire raged in the kitchen of the newly-occupied home, making the adjoining room uninhabitable in a short time.